atomictag/incremental-bars/README.md

 #### transpilerOptions

+Global options, common to all backends:

     backend : [ 'idom' ] (default: undefined) : The transpilation target.
-Currently only incremental-dom (idom) debug   : boolean (default: false) : Enable some extra logging skipBlockAttributeMarker : string (default: 'data-partial-id') : name of the attribute that marks an element as parent of a `skip` subtree hoistedStatics           : object (default undefined) : an object that hoists the statics used in the template.
+Currently only incremental-dom (idom) debug   : boolean (default: false) : Enable some extra logging skipBlockAttributeMarker : string (default: 'data-partial-id') : name of the attribute that marks an element as parent of a `skip` subtree

+incremental-dom backend options:

+    hoistedStatics           : object (default undefined) : an object that hoists the statics used in the template.
 Useful for precompiled templates (see "Precompiling templates") generateKeysForStaticEl  : boolean (default false) : Whether keys should be auto-generated for elements with only static properties generateKeysForAllEl     : boolean (default true) : Whether keys should be auto-generated for ALL elements.
 Takes precedence over generateKeysForStaticEl